 You may have multiple Etsy businesses, or other ventures outside your Etsy shop.
 The IRS requires you to fill out a separate Schedule C form for each business.
 The totals from these forms will be used to accurately file your 1040.

 If you are the sole proprietor of the Etsy shop, or you are an LLC, you may also need to fill out a Schedule SE form for Self-Employment Tax (this is a combination of Social Security and Medicare).
 The amount of Self-Employment Tax you pay is determined by the net profit you calculate on your Schedule C form.
 There are short schedule and long schedule SE variations, which are determined by following the map on the form.

-Turbotax Deluxe 2016 Federal and State, Fed Efile PC/MAC Disc
+Turbotax Deluxe 2016 Federal ONLY, (No State) Fed Efile PC/MAC Disc

 Extra Help To Maximize 350+ Deductions And Credits